Neokarm/neokarm-examples/Terraform/README.md

-# Terraform Examples
+# zCompute Terraform Examples

-These examples show you how to use the Terraform AWS provider with Neokarm Clusters.
+These examples show you how to use the Terraform AWS provider with Zadara zCompute.

-> **important!** All the following examples tested using terraform v0.12 with aws provider v2.13.0
+## All examples tested with provider.aws v3.0.0 terraform v0.12 and v0.13!
+### Examples with rds works with provider.aws v2.13.0

 ## Important to know